There are 36 million unemployed youth in India.

 Puducherry, Punjab, Rajasthan, Sikkim, Tamil Nadu, Telangana & Uttarakhand.

-The programs have led to increase in enrollment, enhancement of academic
+The programs have led to an increase in enrollment, enhancement of academic

 performance, reduction in the dropout rate, and higher number of secondary